Guide to French Health System

 UK nationals under State retirement age who relocate to France from 2021, no longer benefit from EEA rights.

-They will need a visa to obtain access to live in France, which will require they take out private health insurance.
+They will need a visa to obtain access to live in France, which will require they take out private health insurance, although those of retirement age can obtain an S1 as part of the visa application process.

-However, after three months legal residence they can apply to join the French health system.
+After three months legal residence those with private insurance can apply to join the French health system.

 Similarly, they are automatically entitled to health cover if they take employment or set up a business.